This post may contain affiliate links where we earn a commission from qualifying purchases.

 Things that don’t make you a bad mom

-- Not being able to look after your children and making decisions for their care in their best interest
+- Not being physically, mentally, or financially able to look after your children and getting help for their care that’s in their best interest

 - Getting a divorce or raising them as a single parent